h-greggc/hugo-travel-dream/content/posts/Lisbon/index.md

 ## Three nights to close our Spain and Portugal Tour

 We left the bus for three nights in a business/conference hotel, [The Altis Grand Hotel](https://www.altishotels.com), a short couple of blocks from  _Av. da Liberdade_.
 The avenue is a broad, park-landscaped boulevard that holds open air art (and tourist) markets nearly every day.
 It is an easy, landscaped walk to the bay, funicular, and the São Nicolau district on the waterfront.

+### Fado: A sad story, beautifully sung

+A memorable night on our tour of Lisbon was a group dinner night of Fado music.
+The Fado venue was one that had a reasonable number of "locals" which I take as a clear sign of authenticity.
+The food was good; however, the music was even better.
+The Fado vocalists and musicians had very little room for a stage area, so they were nearly bumping the diners as they played guitar, bass guitar and the delightful coimbra guitar!

+<iframe width="75%" src="https://www.youtube.com/embed/zpa93u9cp1U?si=D6KTkt8jWkvTJh8V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+--

+Fado is often described as originating in Lisbon's fishing communities in the early 1800's, perhaps sung by a sailor at the bow of the boat.
+Some historians suggest that the history begins a lot earlier, perhaps due to it similarity to Moorish, "song of a friend" mournful sounds.
+(We even thought that the beginning of one song sounded like a Muslim call to prayer.)
+These origins and others are not believed to be supported by the historical record.

+The following quote from Wikipedia captures the meaning of today's Fado:

+ > Although the origins are difficult to trace, today fado is commonly regarded as simply a form of song which can be about anything, but must follow a certain traditional structure.
+In popular belief, fado is a form of music characterized by mournful tunes and lyrics, often about the sea or the life of the poor, and infused with a sense of resignation, fate and melancholy. -- [Wikipedia](https://en.wikipedia.org/wiki/Fado)